dotnet/EntityFramework.Docs/entity-framework/core/querying/related-data/serialization.md

 }
 ```

 Another alternative is to ignore the navigation properties that cause the cycle for JSON serialization.
 If you're using Json.NET, you can decorate one of the navigation properties with the `[JsonIgnore]` attribute, which instructs Json.NET to not traverse that navigation property while serializing.
-For System.Text.Json, you can use the `[IgnoreDataMember]` attribute to achieve the same effect.
+For System.Text.Json, you can use the `[JsonIgnore]` attribute in the `System.Text.Json.Serialization` namespace to achieve the same effect.